wevm/viem/site/pages/zksync/actions/estimateGasL1ToL2.md

 - **Type:** `Account | Address`

-Address of the paymaster account that will pay the gass.
+Address of the paymaster account that will pay the gas.
 The `paymasterInput` field is required with this one.

 ```ts
 const gas = await walletClient.estimateGasL1ToL2({